EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Reconstruction Stage

-\textbf{Error detection. } Measuring the geometric error of registration is an important part to maintain the accuracy of registration.
-The traditional SfM systems generally evaluate the quality of registration by the reprojection error, but the reprojection error relies on good 2D-3D correspondences.
-When there are not enough correspondences or the map points have a considerable error, the reprojection error becomes too unreliable to evaluate the quality of frame registration.
-For example, deleting all 2D-3D correspondences with large reprojection errors will result in a small reprojection error, even if the reconstruction quality is very poor.
+\textbf{Error detection. } Measuring the geometric error of registration is an important part in maintaining the accuracy of registration.
+The traditional SfM systems~\cite{rome,lSfM,colmap} evaluate the quality of registration by the reprojection error, but the reprojection error relies on good 2D-3D correspondences.
+When the 2D-3D correspondences are considered as outliers due to accumulated error, the reprojection error becomes too unreliable to evaluate the quality of frame registration.
+ENFT-SfM~\cite{enft} employs the gradient direction of reprojection error to reduce cumulative error with a coarse-to-fine optimization, which also relies on good initial correspondences.
 The relative motion estimation between frames by decomposing the essential matrix is another way to measure registration quality.
 It doesn't rely on 3D points but is easily affected by feature matching noise and dynamic targets.
 And beyond that, when the camera is in pure rotation or the scene is a planar structure, the decomposition of the essential matrix will degrade.
 Epipolar error is an effective indicator to evaluate the quality of two-view reconstruction, which measures the distance from a point to the epipolar line.
-However, the epipolar error is defined in the image domain, measuring in pixels.
+However, the epipolar error is defined in the image domain, measured in pixels.
 It is not straightforward to deduce the 6DoF registration error from the epipolar error, such as how many meters of translation error or how many degrees of rotation error.
 Therefore, we re-formulate the epipolar geometry and deduce the registration error.

 In order to better illustrate the derivation process, we now turn to a simple case that two images $I_1$ and $I_2$ observe the same 3D point $X$, and $x_1$,$x_2$ are the corresponding observations in normalized coordinates.
 The pose of $I_1$ is $(R_1,t_1)$ and the pose of $I_2$ is $(R_2,t_2)$.
 Without considering the noise, the equation of $x_1^TEx_2 = 0$ should be satisfied, where $E$ is the essential matrix derived from the two poses.
 In our method, we also start from the classic two-view geometry but considering the influence of each error term.
 As Fig.~\ref{fig:geometry1} shows